University of Missouri–Kansas City School of Law

-The University of Missouri–Kansas City School of Law is a public law school located on the main campus of the University of Missouri-Kansas City in Kansas City, Missouri, near the Country Club Plaza.
+The University of Missouri–Kansas City School of Law is the law school of the University of Missouri–Kansas City.
+It is located on the university's main campus in Kansas City, Missouri, near the Country Club Plaza.

 It was founded in 1895 as the Kansas City School of Law, a private, independent law school located in Downtown Kansas City, and was purchased by the University of Missouri-Kansas City in 1938.
 The law school moved to UMKC's main campus soon after, where it is accredited by the American Bar Association and is a member of the Association of American Law Schools.